JS-RML/ddh_hardware/README.md

   r_min_offset: 0 # r_min = sqrt(l1**2 - l2**2) + r_min_offset
   r_max_offset: 1 # r_max = l1 + l2 - r_max_offset
 ```

-# Getting Started

-You have completed the assembly and calibration of the direct-drive gripper.
-To learn about how to use the gripper, lease proceed to the [ddh_software](https://github.com/HKUST-RML/ddh_software) for tutorials and documation.